awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53recoverycontrol-cluster-clusterendpoint.md

 `Endpoint`  <a name="cfn-route53recoverycontrol-cluster-clusterendpoint-endpoint"></a>
 A cluster endpoint\.
 Specify an endpoint and AWS Region when you want to set or retrieve a routing control state in the cluster\.
-To get or update the routing control state, see the Amazon Route 53 Application Recovery Controller Cluster \(Data Plane\) Actions\.
+To get or update the routing control state, see the Amazon Route 53 Application Recovery Controller Routing Control Actions\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)